The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 Factors Influencing Gasket Compression

-There are several factors that affect how much a gasket can be compressed.
+Several factors affect how much a gasket can be compressed.
 These include:

 Image of bolted flange